 And if all else fails, you can always sacrifice your basic human rights and cram yourself onto the next RyanAir flight heading South.

-Now tell me: how do you fight off the autumn blues?
+How do you fight off the autumn blues?
 Why are you grateful for Dutch weather?

 (Author’s note: Ironically, as soon as I finished drafting this post, the sun came out for three days straight.)